Designit: Reimagining the Wellness Industry post-pandemic

 -Working Parent

 “Before lockdown, I would go to a pilates class, and now I do it online with the same instructor.
-I feel like before I would still be find missing the classes, but now I need to be more regular to feel good”
+I feel like before I would miss a lot of the classes, but now I need to be more regular to feel good”

 -Working Youth